San Diego: Real estate

 San Diego has high real estate prices.
 San Diego home prices peaked in 2005, and then declined along with the national trend.
 As of December 2010, prices were down 36 percent from the peak, median price of homes having declined by more than $200,000 between 2005 and 2010.
 As of May 2015, the median price of a house was $520,000.
 In November 2018 the median home price was $558,000.
 The San Diego metropolitan area had one of the worst housing affordability rankings of all metropolitan areas in the United States in 2009.
 The San Diego Housing Market experienced a decline in the median sold price of existing single-family homes between December 2022 and January 2023, with a 2.9% decrease from $850,000 to $824,950.
+As of 2023, the majority of homes (nearly 60%) in San Diego are listed above $1 million, with the city's median home price at $910,000, ranking it fourth highest among the 30 largest U.S. cities.

 Consequently, San Diego has experienced negative net migration since 2004.
-A significant number of people moved to adjacent Riverside County, commuting daily to jobs in San Diego, while others are leaving the region altogether and moving to more affordable regions.
+A significant number of people have moved to adjacent Riverside County, commuting daily to jobs in San Diego, while others are leaving the area altogether and moving to more affordable regions.